 WordPress has a feature, which is enabled by default, that allows websites to send and receive trackbacks and pingbacks.
 Basically this is a method for alerting other sites that you have linked to them.

-Unfortunately, 99% of them are pure spam, so it will be best if you will just disable them entirely from your WordPress settings.
+Unfortunately, 99% of them are pure spam, so it will be best if you will just disable them entirely right after installing WordPress.

 In this article, we’ll show you how to do that, but first let us find out a bit more about trackbacks and pingbacks.